Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Implementation Details

 \subsection{Training and Evaluation}

-We construct batches for training by bucketing samples such that all sequences in a batch share the same $\tobs$, and the same $\tfut$ length.
-Note that since the MLP models are operationalized by collapsing the timestep and feature dimensions, the length of $\tobs$ and $\tfut$ is the same for these models across batches.
-However, since the recurrent models can handle sequences of different lengths, we allow for forecasting different length futures across batches resulting in a few more training batches.
+The models are trained in the \textit{random} context regime following the standard NP setting.
+We construct batches for training by bucketing samples such that all sequences in a batch share the same length of $\tobs$ and $\tfut$.
+Note that since the MLP models are operationalized by collapsing the timestep and feature dimensions, the length of $\tfut$ is fixed for these models across batches.
+However, since the recurrent models can handle sequences of different lengths, we allow for forecasting different length futures across batches, resulting in a few more training batches.
 Following the training practices suggested by \citet{leEmpiricalEvaluationNeural}, we construct the context set at training as a random subset of the batch.
-Consequently, we further constrain samples in a batch to correspond to the same interacting group (see Section~\ref{sec:task} for the underlying meta-learning intuition).
-For the same reason, we also ensure that a batch contains unique observed sequences, so that a single observed sequence does not dominate the aggregation of representations over context.
+Consequently, we further constrain samples in a batch to correspond to the same interacting group (see Section~\ref{sec:methodology} for the underlying meta-learning intuition).
+For the same reason, we also ensure that a batch contains unique observed sequences so that a single observed sequence does not dominate the aggregation of representations over context.
 This is because a single observed sequence has multiple associated future sequences at different offsets, and could show up multiple times in a batch through random sampling if not handled explicitly.

 We optimize the models using Adam \cite{kingmaAdamMethodStochastic2017}.
-For the NP and SP-MLP models we use a batch size of $128$, an initial learning rate of \num{3e-5}, and a weight decay of \num{5e-4}, and a dropout rate of $0.25$.
-For the MLP-GRU models we use a batch size of $64$, an initial learning rate of \num{1e-5}, and a weight decay of \num{1e-3}.
+For the NP and SP-MLP models we use a batch size of $128$, an initial learning rate of $3\cdot 10^{-5}$, a weight decay of $5\cdot 10^{-4}$, and a dropout rate of $0.25$.
+For the MLP-GRU models we use a batch size of $64$, an initial learning rate of $10^{-5}$, and a weight decay of $10^{-3}$.
 The entire system was implemented using Pytorch \cite{pytorch} and Pytorch Lightning \cite{pytorch-lightning}.
 Every model was trained on a single NVIDIA GPU on an internal cluster depending on availability; one of Geforce GTX 970 (4~GB) or 1080 (8~GB), or Quadro P4000 (8~GB).